Carrying Cases

 Acrylonitrile-Butadiene-Styrene (ABS)

-A strong plastic used in a variety of industrial applications, such as an outer laminate for shipping cases.
+A durable plastic commonly used in industrial applications, including as an outer laminate for shipping cases.

 Angle